Lewiscowles1986/WordPressSVGPlugin/README.md

 ### Requirements

-* WordPress 4.0 or higher
+* WordPress 4.4 or higher (advised to use latest)
-* PHP 7.0 or higher (EOL versions may work, but you should still run this on latest stable)
+* PHP 7.1 or higher (EOL versions may work, but you should still run this on latest stable)
+  * PHP 7.3 is the minimum to run the tests due to phpunit 9

 ### Updates